UpstreamDataInc/goosebit/README.md

 the configuration data (both fall back to `default` if not provided) which allows to distinguish different device types and their revisions.

-### Automatically update device to newest firmware
+### Automatically update device to newest software

-Once a device is registered it will get the newest available firmware from the repository based on model and revision.
+Once a device is registered it will get the newest available software from the repository based on model and revision.

-### Manually update device to specific firmware
+### Manually update device to specific software

-Frontend allows to assign specific firmware to be rolled out.
+Frontend allows to assign specific software to be rolled out.

-### Firmware rollout
+### Software rollout

-Rollouts allow a fine-grained assignment of firmwares to devices.
+Rollouts allow a fine-grained assignment of software to devices.
 The reported device model and revision is combined with the manually set feed value on a device to determine a matching rollout.

 The feed is meant to model either different environments (like: dev, qa, live) or update channels (like. candidate,